a-waris/dotnet-tax-blogs-web-api/README.md

 		- This project contains the dbcontext, entities configuration and migrations.

-# Adopting to your project
-1. Remove/Rename all hero related stuff to your needs.
-2. Rename solution, projects, namespaces, and ruleset to your use.
-3. Change the dockerfile and docker-compose.yml to your new csproj/folder names.
-3. Give this repo a star!

 # Migrations
 1. To run migrations on this project, run the following command on the root folder:
 	- ``dotnet ef migrations add InitialCreate --startup-project .\src\Taxbox.Api\ --project .\src\Taxbox.Infrastructure\``